TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

                }
             }

-         The ordering of the providers is based on the :ts:`before` and :ts:`after` parameters.
-If you want a provider to be handled before a specific other provider, just set that provider in the :ts:`before`, do the same with :ts:`after`.
+         The ordering of the providers is based on the :typoscript:`before` and :typoscript:`after` parameters.
+If you want a provider to be handled before a specific other provider, just set that provider in the :typoscript:`before`, do the same with :typoscript:`after`.

          .. note::
-            The :ts:`seo` PageTitleProvider is only available with installed SEO system extension.
+            The :typoscript:`seo` PageTitleProvider is only available with installed SEO system extension.

          You can find information about creating own PageTitleProviders in the section :ref:`PageTitle API <t3coreapi:pagetitle>`.